Skip to main content

 3. Round matters, but less than expected: Draft round explains only ~19% of variance in career AV ($R^2 = 0.194$)

-4. Trade down maximizes expected value: Monte Carlo simulation shows E[AV] = 21.3 for trade-down vs 15.9 for staying put
+4. Volume maximizes expected value: Monte Carlo simulation shows E[AV] = 44.8 for optimal 7-pick allocation

 Recommendations for 2026